tomas-fryza/esp-micropython/lab4-timers/README.md

        button.irq(handler=None)  # Deinit the interrupt
    ```

-   Here, the `button_pressed(pin)` is the callback function that will be called when the button press causes the interrupt.
+   Here, the `button_callback(pin)` is the callback function that will be called when the button press causes the interrupt.
 The `pin` object is passed to the callback function automatically and represents the pin (GPIO 27) that triggered the interrupt.

 <a name="part4"></a>